syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ## Dropdownlist inside Dialog

-Within a dialog popup, a dropdownlist can be displayed.
+Use the DropDownList inside a dialog component to allow users to select an option from a DropDownList within a dialog box.
 This can be accomplished by presenting the dropdownlist within the SfDialog.

 In the following example, the SfDialog component is used to display a dialog popup with a DropDownList component inside the dialog content.
 When the user clicks the `Open Dialog` button, the dialog is displayed.